ComfyUI-JH/ComfyUI-JH-XMP-Metadata-Nodes/README.md

 Custom nodes for loading and saving images with embedded XMP metadata (https://www.adobe.com/products/xmp.html).

-When XMP metadata is present in a file, both macOS and Windows index it automatically, making it searchable from the Finder on the Mac or the File Explorer in Windows.
+When I generate tens or hundreds of images from ComfyUI they all go into a folder and get forgotten because I have no practical way to find them again.
+Embedded metadata solves this problem.
+When metadata is present in a file, both macOS and Windows index it automatically, making it searchable from the Finder on the Mac or the File Explorer in Windows.

 <br />